AtoseCharles/Pizza-Analysis-with-Power-Bi/README.md

 # Pizza-Analysis-with-Power-Bi
-I analysis the Pizza sale trends with Power Bi and i was able to see the following:
+I analyzed the Pizza sales trends with Power Bi and i was able to see the following:
 #Total revenue

 #Average order value